Find out how to take your animal with you.

 Incorrect paperwork will prevent your pet from flying.

-You must only use an IATA approved crate and follow their guidelines for measuring your dog.
+You must only use an IATA-approved crate and follow their guidelines for measuring your dog.
 It is better to slightly overestimate the size as airport staff will stop a pet from flying if an animal is considered to be restricted in their movements.

-Except in unusual circumstances, a vet will not sedate a pet before travelling.
+Except in unusual circumstances, a vet will not sedate a pet before traveling.
 According to the American Veterinary Medical Association it can prove fatal as pets cannot regulate their breathing nor temperature if they are sedated.

 Sedation can also cause injuries as an animal cannot brace itself if there is some turbulence.
 Airport staff also need to be able to check your pet is ok and breathing properly when loading and unloading – they will not know if anything is wrong if your pet is sedated.